-Aiming to provide students with a creative learning space, Vinschool Ocean Park Kindergarten held a field trip (as an outdoor class) with activities designed for the content learning areas of the International Preschool Curriculum (IPC): Language Arts, Creative Arts, Sciences, and Motor Skills.
+Aiming to provide students with a creative learning space, Vinschool Ocean Park Kindergarten held a field trip (as an outdoor class) with activities designed for four learning areas of the International Preschool Curriculum (IPC): Language Arts, Creative Arts, Sciences, and Motor Skills.

-Under the five themes “Harvest season,” “Flowers and fruits,” “Let’s play,” “Teamwork,” and “In the garden,” different activities were tailored to each age level, with the last theme being in English.
+Under the five themes “Harvest season,” “Flowers and fruits,” “Let’s play,” “Teamwork,” and “In the garden,” different activities were tailored to each grade level, with the last theme being in English.

 Develop language skills with reading activities “Tap the Magic Tree” and “Plant the Tiny Seed”

 The interactive book “Tap the Magic Tree” was selected for this special session with the aim to help children understand more about the changes that nature undergoes throughout four seasons of the year.
 In addition, the book also offered the children a lot of fascinating experiences as they knocked on the trunk, clapped their hands, shook and jiggled their fingers, guessed what would happen next, then turned the pages of the book to see the magical changes happening to the tree.